On the Chow theory of projectivizations: Main results

 \subsubsection{Cohen--Macaulay subschemes of codimension $2$}

-Let $X$ be an irreducible scheme and $Z \subset X$ be a codimension $2$ subscheme whose idea $\sI_Z$ has homological dimension $\le 1$.
-This holds in particular for any codimension two Cohen-Macaulay subscheme $Z \subset X$ inside a regular scheme $X$, by Auslander--Buchsbaum theorem.
-(In fact, in this case $X$ clearly has resolution properties, there always exist locally free sheaves $\sF$ and $\sE$, and a short exact sequence $0 \to \sF \to \sE \to \sI_Z \to 0$, with $\rank \sF = \rank \sE -1$; and by Hilbert--Burch theorem any Cohen--Macaulay codimension $2$ subscheme of $X$ comes from this way.)
+Let $X$ be an irreducible scheme, and $Z \subset X$ a codimension $2$ subscheme whose ideal $\sI_Z$ has homological dimension $\le 1$.
+This holds in particular for any codimension two Cohen-Macaulay subscheme $Z \subset X$ inside a regular scheme $X$, by the Auslander--Buchsbaum theorem.
+(In fact, in this case $X$ clearly has the resolution property, there always exist locally free sheaves $\sF$ and $\sE$, and a short exact sequence $0 \to \sF \to \sE \to \sI_Z \to 0$, with $\rank \sF = \rank \sE -1$; and by the Hilbert--Burch theorem, any Cohen--Macaulay codimension $2$ subscheme of $X$ arises in this way.)